Search

 Understanding Sex Addiction: Are You Dating or Married to a Sex Addict?

+What is sex and love addiction?
 Sex addiction is considered a compulsive sexual behavior disorder.
 According to Verywellmind.com, sex addiction is the compulsive engagement in sexual acts despite any negative consequences.
-Rather than a being a normally fulfilling experience, sexual acts performed by a sex addict are often emotionally distressing.
+Rather than being a normally fulfilling experience, sexual acts performed by a sex addict are often emotionally distressing.
 For a sex addict, sex achieves the same kind of “fix” that an alcoholic would get from a drink or a drug addict would get from using, shares Healthline.com.

 If your significant other or spouse has a sex addiction, their constant thoughts, impulses, and behaviors likely feel out of control.
 Even worse, they become all-consuming.
 When someone becomes addicted to sex, they must fulfill their desires at all costs.
 Not only does this damage important relationships, it can also negatively impact the sex addict’s career, daily responsibilities, physical and mental health, and more.